bcorfman/arcade_actions/docs/VISUALIZER_GUIDE.md

 ARCADEACTIONS_VISUALIZER=1 uv run python examples/space_clutter.py

 # In the game window:
-# 1. Press F3 to see the inspector overlay (top-left corner)
+# 1. Look for "ACE Visualizer - N actions" at top-left (press F3 to move or hide)
-# 2. Press F4 to open the timeline window (separate window)
+# 2. Press F4 to open the timeline window (separate window with detailed action info)
+# 3. Press F8 to cycle through targets - see green boxes in game + green outlines in timeline
-# 3. Press F5 to see velocity arrows on moving sprites
+# 4. Press F5 to see velocity arrows, bounds rectangles, and path trails
-# 4. Press F6 to pause, F7 to step frame-by-frame
+# 5. Press F6 to pause, F7 to step frame-by-frame
-# 5. Play the game and watch actions appear/disappear in real-time
+# 6. Play the game and watch actions appear/disappear in real-time
 ```

 ## Advanced Control